 The home’s structure, including the foundation and the framing, should be able to stand up to weather, gravity, and the land that surrounds it.

-The licensed home inspector should look at sidewalks, driveways, steps, windows, doors, siding, trim, and surface drainage.
+The licensed home inspector should look at sidewalks, driveways, steps, windows, doors, siding, trim, and surface drainage and note any deficiencies that need correction.
 They should also examine any attached porches, decks, and balconies.

-At Sharon Quataert Realty, we have a list of trusted home inspectors that will provide very important information about your roof, including its age, roof draining systems, buckled shingles, and loose gutters and downspouts.
+The inspection will provide very important information about your roof, including its age, roof draining systems, buckled shingles, and loose gutters and downspouts.
 They should also inform you of the condition of any skylights and chimneys as well as the potential for pooling water.
-In many cases, inspectors in the Rochester NY real estate market, only do visual inspections of the roof and they are limited in what they see if the roof is covered with snow.
 They know what to look for and can make recommendations based on what they see.

 Home inspectors should thoroughly examine the water supply and drainage systems, water heating equipment, and fuel storage systems.
 Drainage pumps and sump pumps also fall under this category.
 Poor water pressure, banging pipes, rust spots, or corrosion can indicate larger problems.